MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/context-sensitive-help.md

 You can run a script that populates the **Page Documentation** table with a mapping for Microsoft's page objects and your own page objects.
 This is useful if you want to reuse legacy [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] Help for your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] deployment.
 In that case, you can choose to overwrite the mapping that Microsoft has made.

 > [!CAUTION]
 > The following content is intended as an example.
-You can choose to do things differently, and while you can use this script as inspiration, reusing the [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] legacy Help, the legacy [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] Help Server, and populating the system table, **Page Documentation**, is not the recommended path going forward.
+You can choose to do things differently, and while you can use this information as inspiration, reusing the [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] legacy Help, the legacy [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] Help Server, and populating the system table, **Page Documentation**, is not the recommended path going forward.
 We recommend that you convert any existing content to the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] format instead, and that you fork our GitHub repos.
 For more information, see [Extend, Customize, and Collaborate on the Help for [!INCLUDE[prodlong](../developer/includes/prodlong.md)]](contributor-guide.md) and [Migrate Legacy Help to the [!INCLUDE[prodlong](../developer/includes/prodlong.md)] Format](../upgrade/migrate-help.md).

 In this example, you have chosen not to apply context-sensitive Help links to your page objects, and you want to overwrite the UI-to-Help mapping that Microsoft has made in the system table.